-Erie Arts and Culture is the Folk & Traditional Arts Partner for Erie, Crawford, and Warren counties through the Pennsylvania Council on the Arts.
-The PCA’s Folk Art Partnership includes six other nonprofit organizations covering 33 counties, forming a supportive network.
-It is the job of each Folk Art Partner to identify traditional artists in their region, assist those artists in keeping their traditions vital, and create more community access to folk arts through presentations, performances, workshops, and other programs.
+Erie Arts & Culture is the Folk and Traditional Arts Partner for Erie, Crawford, and Warren counties through the Pennsylvania Council on the Arts.
+This PCA partnership program includes six additional nonprofit organizations covering a total of 33 counties – forming a supportive network.
+It is the job of each Folk and Traditional Arts Partner to identify traditional artists in their region, assist those artists in keeping their traditions vital, and create more community access to folk arts through presentations, performances, workshops, and other programs.

 Kelly Armor, a folklorist and teaching artist, is Erie Arts & Culture’s Folk Art Director.
 From 2003 - 2018 she led the PCA Folk Art Partnership when it was at the Erie Art Museum.
 She has worked with scores of people who practice traditional art, including Appalachian fiddle, Bhutanese weaving, African drum, Hindu sacred dance, and Korean watercolor.
 “Northwest Pennsylvania has a rich array of traditional artists.
 Some of them born here, some of them recently resettled refugees,” states Armor.
 “Many of them are hidden in plain sight.
 Most of this art was never meant for a formal stage or an art gallery.
 It was made as part of a community ritual, or to serve some important social context.”
 Armor initiated Old Songs New Opportunities, a nationally acclaimed program that trains former refugees to work in early education settings and to use their traditional songs on the job.
 “These children’s songs are a perfect example of folk art.
 They have been used for centuries to calm or focus children, to teach them social skills and the community’s culture.
 It is great to be able to keep these songs going so Erie’s kids can benefit from them.”